aerogear/aerogear-ios-cookbook/Xmas/Xmas.md

 You need to store your **salt** to be able to regenerate the exact same key when you want to decript this description information.
 In this example, we've chosen to store this information in NSUserDefaults.

 ### Encrypt
-Once you've got your encryption key, use [AGCryptoBox](http://aerogear.org/docs/specs/aerogear-crypto-ios/Classes/AGCryptoBox.html) to do the actual encryption.
+Once you've got your encryption key, use [AGSecretBox](http://aerogear.org/docs/specs/aerogear-crypto-ios/Classes/AGSecretBox.html) to do the actual encryption.

-With [AGCryptoBox](http://aerogear.org/docs/specs/aerogear-crypto-ios/Classes/AGCryptoBox.html), you can encrypt/decrypt data using your encryption key and a randomly generated IV (Initialization Vector) as shown below:
+With [AGSecretBox](http://aerogear.org/docs/specs/aerogear-crypto-ios/Classes/AGSecretBox.html), you can encrypt/decrypt data using your encryption key and a randomly generated IV (Initialization Vector) as shown below:

 	-(void) saveAndEncryptData:(id)gift withPassword:password {
 	    // Generate key from pasword
 	    NSData* key = [self getKeyFromPassword:password];

-	    // Use CryptoBox to encrypt/decrypt data
+	    // Use AGSecretBox to encrypt/decrypt data
-	    AGCryptoBox* cryptoBox = [[AGCryptoBox alloc] initWithKey:key];
+	    AGSecretBox* secretBox = [[AGSecretBox alloc] initWithKey:key];

 	    // transform string to data
 	    NSData* dataToEncrypt = [gift[@"description"] dataUsingEncoding:NSUTF8StringEncoding];

 	    // encrypt data
-	    gift[@"description"] = [cryptoBox encrypt:dataToEncrypt IV:_IV];
+	    gift[@"description"] = [secretBox encrypt:dataToEncrypt IV:_IV];

 	    // Store data with encrypted description
 	    [_store save:gift error:nil];